asadiceiu/QR-Verify/Readme.md

 # QR Verifier

-A Python-based tool for detecting and verifying QR codes using OpenCV and SIFT-based texture analysis.
+A Python-based tool for detecting and verifying QR codes using OpenCV and SIFT-based and ORB-based texture analysis.

 ## Features